mulesoft-assets/template-sfdc2sfdc-lead-broadcast/README.md

 ## businessLogic.xml<a name="businesslogicxml"/>
 Functional aspect of the Anypoint Template is implemented on this XML, directed by a batch job that will be responsible for creations/updates.
-The severeal message processors constitute four high level actions that fully implement the logic of this Anypoint Template:
+The several message processors constitute four high level actions that fully implement the logic of this Anypoint Template:

-1. Job execution is invoked from triggerFlow (endpoints.xml) everytime there is a new query executed asking for created/updated Leads.
+1. Job execution is invoked from triggerFlow (endpoints.xml) everytime there is new query executed asking for created/updated Leads.
 2. During the Process stage, each SalesForce Lead will be filtered depending on, if it has an existing matching Lead in the SalesForce Org B.
 3. The last step of the Process stage will group the Leads and create/update them in SalesForce Org B.
 4. Finally during the On Complete stage the Anypoint Template will logoutput statistics data into the console.